bopitien/Movie-Corelation-with-Python/README.md

 The aim of this analysis is to examine the relationship between;
 1. Movie budget and Gross revenue
 2. Company and Gross revenue

-There are 6820 movies in the dataset (220 movies per year, between 1986-2016).
-The data will be cleaned using various steps and properly formated to enable proper analysis to be carried out.
+There are 6820 movies in the dataset (220 movies per year, between 1986-2016).The data will be cleaned using various steps and properly formated to enable proper analysis to be carried out.
 Later on a corelation test and regression plot will be used to examine the relationship betweeen the selected variables.

 ## About Data